Malcolm Slaney

 Several of my technical reports and papers are available on the

-for downloading.
+net for downloading.
 The following is a brief list.
-I have a personal
+I have a personal web page for

 or the ACM